sam-pf/mcbkt-plugin/_hooks/README.md

 These hooks can be invoked with `git--run-my-hook`, which is a function that runs these hooks in the base directory of this git repository (`git--this-repository-base`).
-This behavior of running the hook script at the repository base is the same as git hooks.
+This behavior of running the hook script at the repository base is the same as many git hooks.

 Some frequently used bash aliases for git related commands are designed to invoke `git--run-my-hook` automatically.